FrancescoSaverioZuppichini/electronics/pi-fan/README.md

 ![alt](./images/header.png)

-PWD controller fan, turning on only when a certain temperature is reached.
+GPIO controller fan, turning on only when a certain temperature is reached.

 You can always check your pi pinouts by going [here](https://pinout.xyz/)